-“Heirs of the Living Body” is the second piece in Alice Munro’s second book, Lives of Girls and Women.
-For an overview with links to reviews of the other pieces in this book, please click here.
+“Heirs of the Living Body” is the second piece in Alice Munro’s second book, Lives of Girls and Women (click here for links to reviews of the other pieces in Lives of Girls and Women).

 I’ve been wrestling with “Heirs of the Living Body” since finishing Dance of the Happy Shades earlier this year.
 Originally, the plan was to treat Lives of Girls and Women as a novel; we’d write one post to cover the entire thing and then continue on with Munro’s story collections.
 But — confession time — at the time, I just couldn’t quite build up the energy I needed to make it through “Heirs of the Living Body.”
 It is relatively long, for Munro, and exceedingly dense.
 I stalled, and when I finally got through it we were no longer in full Munro mode, though constantly yearning to get back there.
 I was very excited, then, when we decided to break the novel into posts about its individual chapters, each of which is a kind of short story of its own.
 This allowed me to pause at the end of each chapter and dig in on the ones — like this one — that stumped me.
 So what I have here is further conversion to the belief that Munro is one of our greatest writers.
 Yes, I already believed that, but then I read a story like this that feels long and convoluted and I see what people who don’t like her mean.
 And then I consider the story over some time and discover again Munro’s awesome powers.